Scoops March 13 Issue

 In keeping with Bruce Stargatt's keen interest in legal writing and the ethical practice of law, we invite scholarly papers concerning ethical issues in the practice of law.
 Beyond this general description, the precise issue to be dealt with is in the author's discretion.
 Cash prizes of $3000, $1000 and $500 will be awarded to the top three papers.
 For more information, see http://www.delawarebarfoundation.org/stargatt-writing-competition/.

 2017 William W. Greenhalgh Student Writing Competition

 This Competition is sponsored by Criminal Justice of the American Bar Association.
 The goal of the Competition is to encourage law students to become involved in the Section.
 It is also intended to attract students to the Criminal Justice practice field, and to encourage scholarship in this field.
-For more information,
+For more information, read this PDF.

 The Honorable William C. Conner Intellectual Property Law Writing Competition